mikaelri/ot-harjoitusty-/README.md

 This repository is for **Univeristy of Helsinki** course *Ohjelmistotekniikka* and its project work and exercises.

 ## Quiz Application
-The project is a **quiz application**, where users are presented with various questions from different topics such as geography, cities, general knowledge, sports, and others.
+The project is a **quiz application** where users are presented with various questions from different topics such as geography, cities, general knowledge, sports or others.
 Each question has four answer options and one correct answer.

 ## Python version
 The project has been built and tested with Python-version 3.10.
 It is possible that with older versions there might occur problmes.